Students

 Do you have any advice for future Eureka students?

 In addition, DON’T BE AFRAID TO ASK QUESTIONS.
-Professors are there to answer your questions and guide you.
-If you do not understand something, ask.
-If you need help during your writing, ask.
-Active communication will help you greatly throughout the researching, reading, and writing process
+Professors are there to answer your questions and guide you."

 Caroline